Skip to content

 ZZ plant

-Can stay presentable in dim rooms, but growth is usually very slow.
+Can stay presentable in dim rooms, but new shoots are usually slow.

-Bright indirect light or LED support for new shoots.
+Bright indirect light or a timer light for more active growth.

 Aspidistra